marcelo-dourado/adsorption-dynamics/README.md

-# adsorption-dynamics
+# Adsorption Dynamics
-Software to plot a graphic the profile of dimensionless bulk concentration within time.
+Software to plot a graphic of the profile of dimensionless bulk concentration within time.